morion4000/reindex/README.md

 Solution for ERC20: Set an initial price in USD.
 This means that price discovery will happen on the platform.

 ## Yield
-The usdc can be CUSDC (yield baring USDC).
+The USDC can be CUSDC (yield baring USDC).
 Possibly the ETH and BTC can be on Compound as well.

 ## Issue / Redeem
 One token is going to be worth the underlying coins.
 If I issue one token with crypto, it will be sold to buy BTC, ETH, and USDC on a DEX.